mars-technology/project-translation/README.md

 2. Scan your source code for translations, make the pot file
 3. Make/update po file for each language from pot file
 4. Connect to google sheet and make po file for each language from the sheet
-5. Merge both po file from sheet and po file from pot
+5. Merge both po file from sheet and po file from pot, sync back the merged po file to sheet
 6. Compile po files to mo files